aconsiglio03/Recipe-Review-Analysis/README.md

 ### Introduction
 Our datasets consist of 2 csv files.
 The first is RAW_interactions.csv, which contains a user ID, recipe ID, and then the review and rating a user left.
 The other is RAW_recipes.csv, which gives us information about the recipes themselves.
 This includes the tags on the recipe, number of steps, nutrition facts, etc. The one question our project centers around is "Do unhealthier recipes have higher ratings and can we predict the rating a recipe recieves based on the attributes of that recipe?"
 This question is interesting because it gives some insight into why people enjoy certain recipes more than others.
 Is it simply that certain recipes just taste better, or could it be the work that goes into making a meal and whether people naturally enjoy unhealthier recipes?
-By creating a model and identifying the most significant variables, we can see what types of recipes people naturally gravitate towards.<br><br><br><br>
+By creating a model and identifying the most significant variables, we can see what types of recipes people naturally gravitate towards.
+The initial dataset has 234428 rows and 18 columns.
+We utilized nearly all columns of the dataset aside from 'review', since when predicting the rating of a recipe we can assume that we wouldn't have access to user reviews.
+<br><br>
+**'minutes'**: Minutes to prepare recipe\
+**'id'**:	Recipe ID\
+**'contributor_id'**:	User ID who submitted this recipe\
+**'submitted'**:	Date recipe was submitted\
+**'tags'**:	Food.com tags for recipe\
+**'nutrition'**:	Nutrition information in the form [calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), carbohydrates (PDV)]; PDV stands for “percentage of daily value”, which we extracted\
+**'n_steps'**:	Number of steps in recipe\
+**'steps'**:	Text for recipe steps, in order\
+**'description'**:	User-provided description\
+**'rating'**:	Rating given

+<br><br><br>

 ### Cleaning Process
 First, we began by loading in the 2 datasets and following the processes outlined in the write-up.
 We merged recipes and reviews by keeping recipes and merging on the recipe ID.
 We filled in ratings of 0 with np.nan because we believe that these are responses where people didn't leave a rating.
 We then converted the date reviews were left to datetime to make it easier if we wanted to utilize this column later in the project.
 We then converted our discrete variables to integers, like number of minutes, number of steps, etc. The most modification we did was extracting the daily value nutritional facts for each macronutrient.
 We extracted the saturated fat, calories, sugar, etc. to become their own columns and converted their values to integers.
 We also filtered out incredibly large values in our daily value columns, as we believe they represent the DV if someone was to eat the entire portion.
 For example, we found calories of more than 5000.
 We also filtered out rows with absurdly large 'minutes' values.
 Our threshold was 600 minutes (10 hours).